-Additionally, overly ambitious training planning also contributes to the failure of training programs.
-The study found that this issue exists due to the lack of training needs analysis, disorganized training planning, and top-down directives from time to time.
+Additionally, overly ambitious training planning also contributes to the failure of training programmes.
+The study found that this issue exists due to the lack of training needs analysis, disorganised training planning, and top-down directives from time to time.
 This issue is supported by the following narratives:

-After setting the schedule, suddenly there are course directives from certain parties.
+After setting the schedule, unexpected course directives emerge from certain parties.
 Now I focus on quantity; I need to implement training based on KPIs.
 I only focus on the quantity - the number of implementations.
-We need to achieve 10 courses per year (translated from Malay language).
+We need to achieve 10 courses per year.
 (FGD2, Officer 4)

-This is supported by Rahmani Timorita Yulianti and Ratnawati Yuni Suryandari 2017 who state the need for a well-understood governance system at various management levels to ensure effective implementation.
-Effective communication between top-down managers is crucial to ensure clear instructions and effective program implementation.
+This is supported by Yulianti and Suryandari (2017) who state the need for a well-understood governance system at various management levels to ensure effective implementation.
+Effective communication between top-down managers is crucial to ensure clear instructions and effective programme implementation.

-Furthermore, the issue of careless participant selection and sometimes arbitrary choices often leads to problems in training programs.
-Depending on participants from other agencies and state governments results in a heterogeneous group, especially for courses such as Mosque Institution and Village Development and Security Committee (JPKK) courses.
+Furthermore, the issue of careless participant selection and sometimes arbitrary choices often leads to problems in training programmes.
+Dependence on participants from other agencies and state governments results in a heterogeneous group, especially for courses such as Mosque Institution and Village Development and Security Committee courses.
 Clear criteria and requirements should be the main focus when selecting participants to achieve comprehensive training objectives.
 This issue is supported by the following narratives:

-Our participant list depends on involved agencies, for example, the Islamic Religious Department, Youth Department.
+Our participant list depends on the involvement of various agencies, such as the Islamic Religious Department and the Youth Department.
 (FGD2, Officer 6)